 The Council seeks the adoption of flexible approaches – which match supports to a person’s age, needs and life circumstances – through the redirection of existing resources and the abandonment of segregated approaches where one lives, works, goes to school and spends their leisure time.

-The major resources of the Council are concentrated on initiatives that promote supports to enable children and adults with developmental disabilities to be fully included in their communities.
+The major resources of the Council are concentrated on initiatives that promote supports to enable children and adults with developmental disabilities to be fully included in all aspects of community life.

 This focus shall continue until such time as this vision becomes matter of fact realities for every man, woman and child with a developmental disability in Louisiana.